It's rare that projects are confined to a single team or department.

 Try out these settings to get the most out of your syncs:

-- You can filter the issues by label, say that you don't want all the bugs in your Asana project: add "Bug" in the labels to exclude field.
+- You can filter the tasks by label.
+For instance, say that you don't want all the bugs in your Asana project: add "Bug" in the don't sync issues with any of the following labels field.
 Learn more about filters.

 - Map the different Asana and Github users so you can easily see who is working on what, even people in the dev team.